Luminoso-256/Cloth-Server/README.md

 ## Features

 #### QOL/Commands
+- the nether now works in multiplayer! `/nether` or use a nether portal. server property: `allow-nether`
+- who needs the end when you can have the sky dimension! `/sky` or use a nether portal shape made with glowstone. server property: `allow-sky`
 - backported lighting system from beta to lessen chunk lighting errors
 - fixed `/kill` as vanilla implementation is bugged
 - `/heal` to heal a player